FuelLabs/sway/docs/book/src/examples/wallet_smart_contract.md

 # Wallet Smart Contract

 The ABI declaration is a separate project from your ABI implementation.
-The project structure for the code should be organized as follows:
+The project structure for the code should be organized as follows with the `wallet_abi` treated as an external library:

 ```
 .